Jamie Smith (footballer, born 1980): Coaching career

-After retiring from playing, he joined the coaching staff of Colorado Rapids as U23 mananger in 2014.
+After retiring from playing, he joined the coaching staff of Colorado Rapids as U23 manager in 2014.

 He had a spell as Academy manager of Continental FC before being appointed to the same role at Nashville SC in 2019.

 Personal life

 His brother-in-law, Allan Sieczkowski, is the lead singer of the Scottish rock band Little Eye.
 Colorado Rapids used their song Burgundy Sky as their official anthem to reflect on their famous burgundy kits.